-- Flooding can bring a huge amount of water into your home, causing severe water damage and possibly mold growth within 24-48 hours.
+- Flooding can bring in a huge amount of water into your home, causing severe water damage and possibly mold growth within 24-48 hours.
 Calling a professional restoration company immediately after the disaster is your best chance of mitigating water damage and preventing mold growth.

 - Increased humidity can occur in homes in many ways — humid weather, continuous rain, cooking, showering, etc. To help prevent mold growth in your home, make sure your house is well-ventilated and keep the humidity below 55 percent.